-Build standard "N" meets the latest EU regulations regarding ROHS.
+All modules are now supplied at build standard "N" to indicate that they meet the latest EU regulations regarding ROHS.

 The module runs firmware provided by nCipher.
 There is the facility for the administrator to upgrade this firmware.
 In order to determine that the module is running the correct version of firmware they should use the NewEnquiry service which reports the version of firmware currently loaded.